Please review the information below to learn about Lake Braddock and FCPS attendance policies and procedures.

 Students must assume complete responsibility for making up any assignments missed.

 An unexcused absence from school or from class is one for which the student does not have a legitimate reason in the opinion of the principal or assistant principal.
 When a student is absent without prior communication between the parent and the school, school personnel will notify the parent and take appropriate action based on the individual circumstances.
-After two unexcused absences, a conference may be requested with the parent.
+After four unexcused absences, an attendance plan must be created with parent and student.
 School attendance is required by law, as outlined in the Code of Virginia.
 Absences and tardies will be addressed by individual interventions with progressive consequences for students.
 Students are fully responsible for completing any missed assignments.
 Teachers may assist the student and parent in identifying missed work, but are not obligated to provide make‐up assignments.

-Whenever any student accumulates a total of five unexcused days of absence in a school year, the school will refer the student to the attendance officer, and a plan to resolve the non‐attendance will be developed.
+Whenever any student accumulates absences that account for missing more than 15% of the school year, someone from the school will reach out to the parent to create a plan to address and resolve the non‐attendance concerns.
 If an additional unexcused absence occurs in the same school year, a conference will be scheduled.
-If a further unexcused absence occurs in the school year, the attendance officer will file a complaint with the Juvenile and Domestic Relations Court as described in Section 22.1‐258 of the Code of Virginia.
+If a further unexcused absence occurs in the school year, there will be a referral to the attendance officer who will file a complaint with the Juvenile and Domestic Relations Court as described in Section 22.1‐258 of the Code of Virginia.
 The current version of Regulation 2234 provides additional details.

 It is extremely important that students make up any and all class work or homework missed due to absence.
 Students whose absences are unexcused should complete all missed assignments, although credit will not be given on the assignments.

-- All students should check their teacher’s FCPS 24/7 (Blackboard.com) sites or Google Classrooms for assignments.
+- All students should check their teachers Schoology for assignments.

 - Students who are absent one day will take previously announced quizzes and tests and hand in previously assigned work when they return to class.
 Assignments given during their absence should be made up upon returning to school.